usdoj-crt/beta-ada/_pages/_topics/voting.md

 ---
+publish-date: 2022-09-21 00:00:00
 title: Voting and Polling Places
-description: This document is designed to help election officials make polling places accessible as well as provide information for people with disabilities to understand how the ADA protects their right to vote.
+description: This document is designed to help election officials make polling places accessible as well as provide information for people with disabilities to understand how the ADA protects their right to vote. short title: Voting and Polling Places
-lead: |-
-  The ADA requires state and local governments and their election officials to ensure that people with disabilities have a full and equal opportunity to vote in all elections.
+lead: The ADA requires state and local governments and their election officials to ensure that people with disabilities have a full and equal opportunity to vote in all elections.
 This includes federal, state, and local elections.
 And it includes all parts of voting, like voter registration, selecting a location for polling places, and voting, whether on election day or during an early or absentee voting process.
+featured: true
 print: true
-featured: true
 card:
   title: Voting and Polling Places
   title_alt: voting
-  description: |-
-    The ADA requires state and local governments and their election officials to ensure that people with disabilities have a full and equal opportunity to vote in all elections.
+  description: The ADA requires state and local governments and their election
+    officials to ensure that people with disabilities have a full and equal opportunity to vote in all elections.
   image: landing/voting.jpg
-  alt: "A vote here sign at a polling place on election day"
+  alt: A vote here sign at a polling place on election day
   href: /topics/voting/
-publish-date: 2022-09-21 00:00:00
+  position: center
+  title alt: Voting and Polling Places
 ---
+T﻿est

 If you are an election official, you can use the information below to help make voting accessible and resolve some common accessibility barriers.
 If you are a person with a disability, the information should help you understand how the ADA protects your right to vote.

 ## Registering to Vote